hoangminhphuc/Task-Flow-System/README.md

 ## Single Container Deployment

-Use the command below to run your Docker container. **Replace the placeholder values with your own configuration details.**
+Use the command below to run your Docker container. **Ensure it uses the same network as MySQL.
+Replace the placeholder values with your own configuration details.**

 ```sh
 docker run -d \